Successful brands know that decision making is critical and ongoing.

 Professional greets my family and I. Professional acts…unprofessional.
 Makes me feel uncomfortable.

 Product is served.
 Ta-da!
 It’s amazing.
 Love it.
 I’d totally come back for this.
+But, unfortunately, I won’t recommend to others.

 It’s lovely inside.
 Decor is absolutely in sync with type of business residing here.
 This compels me to consider staying all day.